GlenKPeterson/Cymling/README.md

 ```

 ##Records
-Data definition and function application are borrowed primarily from ML's records.
-Thus a data definition looks like this (using the built-in type keyword):
+Like ML, we'll use records.
+This language is type safe, but it does not require you to define types beforehand.
+Just make records and use them.
+You'll probably want to define aliases for commonly used records, especially if you pass them to functions.
+For that, there's a built-in `type` keyword.
+A data definition looks like this:
 ```
 type Person = (name:String?
                age:Int = 0
                height:Float?)
 ```
+Notice that this is C-like syntax.
+That's because this is about types and therefore deserves to *look* different from the more lispy grammar of the rest of the language.

 An instance of that definition is declared using Record syntax.
-Parameters can be determined due to order, or optional names may be used for clarity.
+Parameters can be accessed by index (0-based), or optional names may be used for clarity.
 ```
 ;; Each line produces a Person instance.
 (“Marge” 37 16.24):Person